kuma-ninja/mana-zone/README.md

 To avoid being yet another MTG card website, we intend to be yet another MTG card website **with steroids**.

-This project intends to make possible to facilitate your journey from card searching to deck composition and even looking for the vendor that best suits your budget and making possible doing a wishlist to shop cart integration to avoid the harassment of nitpicking each card until shopping checkout.
+This project intends to facilitate your journey from card searching and deck building until looking for the shop that best suits your budget and making possible to export your custom card list into the shop cart.